 Every single course in the College is taught by qualified members of faculty whose lectures are complemented by the rigorous tutorial sessions, that help customize the University of Delhi syllabus according to the needs and demands of the courses/texts.
-The tutorial system requires the students to go into the reading lists that are specially prepared by the course-account the University course objectives and the teaching a particular enriches the course but closer and individual needs of the junior departmental societies in intellectual growth of international/national lectures, discussions and College awards a number tutor by taking into syllabi and examinations, methodologies required for course.
-This not only allows the Tutor to pay attention to the intellectual members.
-The various the College add to the students by organizing conferences, extension debates.
-Each year the of prizes to students for high achievements in both academic and extracurricular activities.
+The tutorial system requires the students to go into the reading lists that are specially prepared by the course tutor by taking into account the University syllabi and examinations, course objectives and the methodologies required for teaching a particular course.
+This not only enriches the course but allows the Tutor to pay closer and individual attention to the intellectual needs of the junior members.

+The various departmental societies in the College add to the intellectual growth of students by organizing international/national conferences, extension lectures, discussions and debates.
+Each year the College awards a number of prizes to students for high achievements in both academic and extracurricular activities.
 Scholarships and various categories of financial aid are also given to deserving students on a need-cummerit basis.